 Yes.
-Drivers between the ages of 15 and 24 who have received two violations within 24 months or who received a violation under the Zero Tolerance Law are required by the State of Illinois to complete the Driver Remedial Education course.
+Drivers between the ages of 15 and 24 who have received two violations within 24 months or who received a citation under the Zero Tolerance Law are required by the State of Illinois to complete the Graduate to Safety Driver Remedial Education Course.
 The National Safety Council Alive at 25 class is approved by the State of Illinois to fulfill this requirement.

 How long does the course take and what is it like?

 In cooperation with the Illinois Secretary of State Driver Services Department, NSC will present its course in one four-hour session.

 Alive at 25 Driver Safety Course is a highly interactive four-hour intervention program that zeroes in on drivers ages 16 to 25 – the group most likely to be involved in a fatal collision.
 Alive at 25 Driver Safety Course uses workbook exercises, group discussions, role-playing and short lectures to help keep young drivers safe on the road.

 The cost is $90 for drivers needing the course to fulfill the State-ordered Graduate to Safety Remedial Education Course requirement.